Gen I Capture RNG Mechanics

 How the RNG Works

-- The carry bit, a single bit (zero or one) that is set based on the outcome of certain arithmetic operations performed by the processor - it's essentially the same kind of "carrying the one" that you probably learned to do in grade school math, but the details are not terribly important here, only the fact it's sometimes zero and sometimes one depending on whatever the last thing the game was doing was.
+- The carry bit is a single bit (zero or one) that is set based on the outcome of certain arithmetic operations performed by the processor - it's essentially the same kind of "carrying the one" that you probably learned to do in grade school math, but the details are not terribly important here, only the fact it's sometimes zero and sometimes one depending on whatever the last thing the game was doing was.

 When the game wants to generate a random number, it will: